zama-ai/concrete/docs/tutorial/direct_circuits.md

         %3 = astype(%2)                    # EncryptedScalar<uint4>
         return %3
 ```

-And here is the breakdown of assigned data types:
+Here is the breakdown of assigned data types:

 ```
 %0 is uint8 because it's specified in the definition
 %1 is  int2 because it's specified in the definition